The Sheep Fiends are simply the best group of musicians that I know.

 makes it easier to inexpensively record and share music.

-As many musicians have been involved with The Sheep Fiends over several
+As many musicians have been involved with The Sheep Fiends over three

-decades, there are always a wide variety of genres being explored, though I
+decades, there are always a wide variety of influences and genres to explore,

-notice increasing gravitation towards more progressive rock sounds.
-The
+though I notice increasing gravitation towards more progressive rock sounds.

-Music being the cathartic expressions reflecting immediate dreams, joys,
+Music often being the cathartic expressions that often reflect immediate

 I do not find it surprising that a band like The Sheep Fiends came from